We are currently verifying that this resource no longer uses Adobe Flash and will update the review shortly.

 Bring art alive for young students.
 Paint and color, clay, fabric and fiber, drawing, construction, and print are the six strands of visual art covered by I Am An Artist. ...more

 Bring art alive for young students.
 Paint and color, clay, fabric and fiber, drawing, construction, and print are the six strands of visual art covered by I Am An Artist.
 Click on a strand to view short videos, about six minutes in length, designed to keep your attention.
 Each strand also has a "Look and Respond" stimulating slide show with discussion questions.
 The "Can You?" section under each visual strand provides steps for a hands-on explanation.
-I Am an Artist allows you to explore the visual arts with a range of materials and tools, which allow students to express their world in a visual, tangible form.
+I Am an Artist allows you to explore the visual arts with various materials and tools, allowing students to express their world in a visual, tangible form.
 The "For Teachers" section on each strand page provides child-centered lessons developed to foster creativity and design with printable activity sheets.
 The site also provides weblinks and interactive games on a wide range of visual arts topics.
 Explore the I Am an Artist Gallery for examples.
 Find information about how to submit your own work to the gallery.
 The content for I Am an Artist has been created in consultation with Irish teachers.

 This resource requires PDF reader software like Adobe Acrobat.